cardstack/cardboard/README.md

 Live version here: https://staging-cardboard.stack.cards/

 We are using this GitHub repo as our content data source.
-Feel free to peruse: https://github.com/cardstack/cardboard-data
+You can find it here: https://github.com/cardstack/cardboard-data

 ![4 Edges](https://user-images.githubusercontent.com/61075/54470192-3eff1f00-477a-11e9-8d1b-e02ecca32268.png)